sdebruyn/dbt-timescaledb/docs/usage/reorder-policies.md

 # Reorder policies

-You can add a reorder policy to reorder chunks on a given hypertable index in the background.
+You can add a reorder policy to reorder chunks on a given (virtual) hypertable index in the background.

 !!! info
     Consult the [Timescale docs](https://docs.timescale.com/api/latest/hypertable/add_reorder_policy/) to learn more about reorder policies.